shqke/impactfix/README.md

 Fixed Issues
 ------
-- Charger now will correctly impact against immovable entities, a physics mass of which is less than 250
+- Charger now will correctly impact against immovable props, physics mass of which is less than 250